 Can I do catch up bookkeeping myself?

-You can, but it is not recommended for healthcare practices with complex revenue cycles.
-Mistakes during the clean-up process can create bigger problems down the road, especially when it comes to tax reporting and insurance reconciliation.
-Working with a healthcare-specialized solution like Flychain ensures accuracy and saves you a lot of valuable time.
+You can but we do not recommend this for healthcare practices with complex revenue cycles.
+Errors made during the clean-up process can cause bigger problems later on, particularly around tax reporting and insurance reconciliation.
+By working with a healthcare-specific solution like Flychain, you are guaranteed accuracy and save a lot of valuable time.

 What documents do I need for catch up bookkeeping?

-At a minimum, you will need the following documents: bank and credit card statements, receipts for business expenses, invoices and payment records, payroll reports, insurance remittance advice, and any loan or financing documents.
-The more documentation you can provide, the faster and more accurate the bookkeeping clean up process will be.
+You will at the very least need to have the following documents: bank and credit card statements, receipts for business expenses, invoices and payment records, payroll reports, insurance remittance advice and any loan or financing documents.
+The more documentation you can provide the quicker and more accurate the bookkeeping clean up process will be.

 Will catch up bookkeeping help with my taxes?

-Absolutely.
-Accurate, current books are the foundation of proper tax filing.
-Catch up bookkeeping ensures all deductions are captured, income is correctly reported, and you have the documentation needed if you are ever audited.
+Yeah.
+Proper tax filing is built on correct, up-to-date books.
+Catch up bookkeeping ensures all your deductions are caught, income is properly reported and that you have the documentation you need should you ever get audited.

 Take Control of Your Finances This Season